NIP omega-categorical structures: the rank 1 case: Circular orders

 \begin{lemma} Let $V$ be a minimal circular order and $I,J\subseteq V$ two disjoint open intervals, then $I$ and $J$ are independent (as linear orders). \end{lemma} \begin{proof} Assume that some two disjoint intervals $I,J$ of $V$ are intertwined (over some set of parameters).
 Then by the previous proposition, we can find $I'\subset I$ and $J'\supset J$ disjoint such that the pair $(I',J')$ is a conjugate of $(I,J)$.
 In particular $I'$ and $J'$ are intertwined and we conclude as in Lemma \ref{lem:no self-intertwining}. \end{proof}

-Say that two circular orders $V$ and $W$ are \emph{independent} if any open interval of $V$ is independent (as a linear order) from any open interval of $W$. \begin{lemma} Working over some $A$, let $V$ be an weakly transitive definable circular order of topological rank 1 and $W$ a weakly transitive definable \underline{linear} order of topological rank 1.
+\begin{definition} Two circular orders $V$ and $W$ are \emph{independent} if any open interval of $V$ is independent (as a linear order) from any open interval of $W$. \end{definition}

+\begin{lemma} Working over some $A$, let $V$ be a weakly transitive definable circular order of topological rank 1 and $W$ a weakly transitive definable \underline{linear} order of topological rank 1.
 Then an open interval of $V$ is independent with any open interval of $W$. \end{lemma} \begin{proof} Assume that $I\subseteq V$ and $J\subseteq W$ are two open intervals definable and weakly transitive over some $B$, which are intertwined.
 Let $a\in I$.
 If $I_0$ is an open interval containing $a$ intertwined with some interval $J_0$ of $W$, then by uniqueness of intertwinings (and Lemma \ref{lem:no self-intertwining}), the intertwining maps $I_0\to \overline W$ and $I \to \overline W$ must coincide on $I_0\cap I$.
 It follows that the element of $\overline W$ to which $a$ is mapped lies in $\dcl(Aa)$: say it is equal to $g(a)$ for some $A$-definable function $g$.
 Then $g\colon V\to \overline W$ is locally increasing, which is impossible. \end{proof}

 \begin{prop} Working over some $A$, let $V_0,\ldots,V_{n-1}$ be minimal definable circular orders, pairwise independent.
 Then any $A$-definable closed set $X\subseteq V_0^{k_0}\times \cdots \times V_{n-1}^{k_{n-1}}$ is a finite union of products of the form $D_0\times \ldots \times D_{n-1}$, where each $D_i$ is an $A$-definable closed subset of $V_i^{k_i}$. \end{prop} \begin{proof} Assume $A=\emptyset$.
 We show the following two statements by induction on $n$.
 Note that $(B_n)$ implies what we want since by $\omega$-categoricity, any definable set is a finite union of types.